TrucTranTrung/VougeVibe-project/README.md

 ### Step 3: Add Firebase Configuration
 In the backend folder, paste the fireBaseLog.json file containing your Firebase credentials for user authentication and real-time database operations.
+The best.pt file is the trained YOLO model that detects and categorizes fashion items in images.
+The labels.npy and saved_features.npy file are the featues extraction file of database using RESNET50.

 ### Step 4: Start the Application
 Create 3 terminals to run the backend, frontend, and admin services: